zackman0010/grafana/public/app/plugins/datasource/loki/docs/app_plugin_developer_documentation.md

 }
 ```

 If you find that there are methods missing or have ideas for new features, please don't hesitate to inform us.
 You can submit your suggestions and feature requests through the [Grafana repository](https://github.com/grafana/grafana/issues/new?assignees=&labels=type%2Ffeature-request&projects=&template=1-feature_requests.md).
 Your feedback is essential to help us improve and enhance the Loki data source and Grafana as a whole.
-We appreciate your contributions and look forward to hearing your ideas!
+We appreciate your contributions and look forward to hearing your ideas\!

 ## Recommended components